cernst72/vja/Features.md

 ## Terminate session

 You may remove your traces by logging out.
-This will remove the local access token so that the subsequent execution of vja will prompt you again.
+This will remove the local access token so that during subsequent execution vja will prompt you again.

 ```shell